3D visualization (ArtiaX)

-nextPYP produces all the necessary files to visualize a refined map into the original tomogram positions using ChimeraX/ArtiaX.
+nextPYP produces all the necessary files to visualize a refined structure mapped back into the original tomograms using the ArtiaX plugin for ChimeraX.

 • Tomogram reconstruction (*.rec)